Resume Strategy

 What Recruiters Actually Look For

-2. Review cover letter for fit and communication skills
+2. Review cover letters for communication skills, motivation, and role alignment

-If your resume fails ATS screening, your cover letter may never be read.
-That’s why optimizing your resume first is critical.
+If your resume fails ATS screening or lacks relevant keywords, your cover letter may never even be read.
+That’s why optimizing your resume first is essential.

 Improve your resume performance using AI resume optimization tools and learn how to tailor it using job-specific resume strategies.